 |Home > Astronomy > William Herschel Telescope > Quality Control > WHT mirror reflectivity

 WHT mirror reflectivity

-The primary mirror is aluminised every few years.
-Between 1997 and 2011, it was cleaned with CO2 snow every month or so.
+The primary mirror is re-surfaced in the WHT aluminising tank every few years.
+Between 1997 and 2011, it was also cleaned with CO2 snow every month or so.
 The CO2 snow cleaning appears to maintain the reflectivity, but the scattering coefficients gradually worsen with time.
-Since 2011, it is snow-cleaned once every 2 - 3 months and water-washed about once a year, or whenever the reflectivity appears to be dropping.
+Since 2011, it has been snow-cleaned roughly every 2 months.
+During most of this time it has also been water-washed about once a year (marked 'W' on the above plot), or whenever the reflectivity appears to be dropping.

-Secondary mirrorThe secondary mirror is less exposed to the elements than is the primary, and is aluminised less frequently.
+Secondary and Nasmyth mirrorsThe secondary mirror and the Nasmyth flat (the latter usually stowed to allow light to reach the Cassegrain focus) are less exposed to the elements than is the primary, and are cleaned and aluminised less frequently.

 Chris Benn (email@example.com)

 |Top | Back